Does caffeine aid performance in endurance (aerobic) exercise?Print this page

 Caffeine and muscle pain

 A 2011 study examined the effect of caffeine on leg pain and rating of perceived exertion during repeated bouts of high intensity exercise.
 Data revealed no effect of caffeine on leg pain or perceived exertion although caffeine intake improved multiple measures of performance.
-The authors concluded that it was plausible to suggest that subjects were able to perform better with similar levels of pain and exertion with a 5mg/kg dose of caffeine compared to a placebo.12
+The authors concluded that it was plausible to suggest that subjects were able to perform better with similar levels of pain and exertion with 5mg/kg of caffeine compared to a placebo14.

 This information is intended for Healthcare professional audiences.